rashrf/VGAmod/README.md

 *********************

-VGAmod is a proof of concept Software Defined Radio IQ modulator signal generator inpired by the amazing work of Fabrice Bellard (www.bellard.org).
+VGAmod is a proof of concept Software Defined Radio IQ modulator signal generator inspired by the amazing work of Fabrice Bellard (www.bellard.org).
 Certain functionality was cribbed from the author of VGAsig, an FM transmitter by Bartek Kania.